awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 ****Signatures****
 You can create several signatures for different purposes\.
 For example, you can create a signature for business and one for private use, or create a long signature for new email messages and a short signature for replies and forwards\.
-After you have created one or more signatures, you can \(optionally\) specify which one to use for new email messages and which one to use for replies and forwards\.
+\(Optional\) After you create one or more signatures, you can also specify which one to use for new email messages and which one to use for replies and forwards\.

 ## Email rules settings<a name="email_filters_tab"></a>

-Email rules can help you focus on important email messages and keep your inbox tidy\.
+Email rules can help you focus on important email messages and keep your inbox organized\.
 Rules are stored on the server so that they can filter the mail before it arrives in your inbox\.

-You can create as many rules as you want and with each rule, you can set various conditions to trigger the rule\.
-You can also set various follow\-up actions after the rule has been triggered\.
+You can create as many rules as you want\.
+With each rule, you can set different conditions to activate the rule\.
+You can also set various follow\-up actions to perform after the rule has been activated\.

 You can construct complex rules to deal with large email volumes or complex workflows\.